drmeister/legacy-externals-clasp/README.md

 Libraries that clasp depends on.

-To build everything from within the top level directory use:
+To build everything from within the top level directory do the following.

-> make PREFIX={target-directory eg: /home/meister/local/dependent-clasp} TARGET_OS={darwin|linux} install

-This will configure all of the dependent libraries and install them in {target-directory}
+1) Edit the top of the makefile to configure it for your system
+2) make

+Other useful make targets:

+make setup - configures all libraries make subAll - makes all libraries